-Increase Access to Comprehensive School Mental and Behavioral Health Services to Improve School Climate and Student Outcomes Background/Rationale

-Across the country there is growing recognition of the importance of meeting the mental and behavioral health needs of children and youth, and the critical role of schools in doing this work.
+Increase Access to Comprehensive School Mental and Behavioral Health Services to Improve School Climate and Student Outcomes: Across the state there is growing recognition of the importance of meeting the mental and behavioral health needs of children and youth, and the critical role of schools in doing this work.
 Comprehensive school mental and behavioral health services in schools improves students' ability to learn.
-The best solutions for ensuring that schools remain safe is to create a culture and climate in which students feel connected enough to responsible adults in the building to report any concerns that may arise.
+The best solution for ensuring that schools remain safe is to create a culture and climate in which students feel connected enough to responsible adults in the building to report any concerns that may arise.